Quantum Techniques for Stochastic Mechanics: Perron--Frobenius theory

 Unfortunately, the matrix $H$ is rarely nonnegative.
 If you remember how we built it, you'll see its off-diagonal entries will always be nonnegative... but its diagonal entries can be negative.

 Luckily, we can fix this just by adding a big enough multiple of the identity matrix to $H$!
 The result is a nonnegative matrix

 where $c > 0$ is some large number.
 This matrix $T$ has the same eigenvectors as $H$.
-The off-diagonal matrix entries of $T$ are the same as those of $A$, so $T_{i j}$ is nonzero for $i \ne j$ exactly when the graph we started with has an edge from $i$ to $j$.
+The off-diagonal matrix entries of $T$ are the same as those of $H$, so $T_{i j}$ is nonzero for $i \ne j$ exactly when the graph we started with has an edge from $i$ to $j$.
 So, for $i \ne j$, the graph $G_T$ will have an directed edge going from $i$ to $j$ precisely when our original graph had an edge from $i$ to $j$.
 And that means that if our original graph was connected, $G_T$ will be strongly connected.
 Thus, by definition, the matrix $T$ is irreducible!
 Since $T$ is nonnegative and irreducible, the Perron--Frobenius theorem swings into action and we conclude:

 \begin{lemma} Suppose $H$ is the Dirichlet operator coming from a connected finite simple graph with edges labelled by positive numbers.
 Then the eigenvalues of $H$ are real.
 Let $\lambda$ be the largest eigenvalue.
 Then there is a positive vector $\psi \in \mathbb{R}^n$ with $H\psi = \lambda \psi$.
 Any other vector with this property is a scalar multiple of $\psi$.
 Furthermore, any nonnegative vector that is an eigenvector of $H$ must be a scalar multiple of $\psi$. \end{lemma}